Spatio-Temporal Fuzzy-oriented Multi-Modal Meta-Learning for Fine-grained Emotion Recognition: Experiments

 To evaluate the effectiveness of ST-F2M, we conduct comparative experiments with the baselines on the five datasets mentioned in Section \ref{sec:5.1}, containing six basic emotions, i.e., happiness, anger, sadness, disgust, fear, and surprise, and each emotion consists of three intensity levels, i.e., low, medium and high.
 In this experiment, we set two metrics, including accuracy (ACC) and recall (RECALL).
 We record the average value of 10 rounds to obtain the results of these two metrics.

 The results are shown in Table \ref{tab:ex1}.
-Across all datasets, our approach consistently outperforms both meta-learning methods and multi-modal facial expression recognition methods.
+From the results, we can observe that across all datasets, our approach consistently outperforms both meta-learning methods and multi-modal facial expression recognition methods.
 Moreover, our ST-F2M achieves results similar to state-of-the-art (SOTA) baselines which rely on large datasets, while our ST-F2M only has limited data support.
 This indicates that ST-F2M can achieve similar or even superior generalization improvements compared to baselines, without the need for extensive data reliance.
 It is worth noting that our method is always the SOTA method on the Recall, which illustrates its superiority in fields such as disease diagnosis that require high recall rates \cite{battineni2020applications}.